From Exposure to Closure

 That said, nearly everyone is exposed to airborne asbestos fibers at some point in life, since so many buildings, vehicles, and products contain them.
 Simply touching or being near asbestos-containing materials isn’t a health risk, as you must inhale or swallow millions of tiny asbestos fibers to be at risk of asbestos-related diseases.

-Another way some people may be exposed to asbestos long-term is by living in residential buildings containing asbestos materials or using household asbestos products, such as makeup with asbestos-contaminated talc.
-Additionally, living with someone who regularly works with asbestos materials can result in secondhand exposure since asbestos dust can stick to contaminated clothing.
+Another way some people may be exposed to asbestos fibers long-term is by living in residential buildings containing asbestos materials or using household asbestos products, such as makeup with asbestos-contaminated talc.
+Additionally, living with someone who regularly works with asbestos fibers materials can result in secondhand exposure since asbestos dust can stick to contaminated clothing.

 Environmental exposure to asbestos can also be harmful.
 For example, if dirt, water, or mines containing asbestos minerals are disturbed, this can cause the natural asbestos deposits to be released into the air.
 If anyone living or working nearby regularly inhaled asbestos fibers from this type of environmental exposure, they could end up with long-term health consequences.